The benefits of yoga, types of yoga and why I’ve learned to love it...24 July 2019

 Yoga yoga everywhere

-As you can gather, yoga has now become a huge part of me living my life beyond eczema and I do it everywhere I go, wherever I am in the world, I just pull out my mat.
+As you can gather, yoga has now become a huge part of me living my life beyond sensitive skin and I do it everywhere I go, wherever I am in the world, I just pull out my mat.
 It’s my time for me, and helps me really focus.